 8. Mercato at Sorelle

-A new addition to Broad Street and an instant local and tourist favorite.
+A newer addition to Broad Street (2023) and an instant local and tourist favorite.
 The Mercato portion is an Italian deli meets coffee and bakery.
 The most upscale vibe of any on this list, the 3 recently renovated and adjoined historic buildings it occupies makes for a gorgeous backdrop to your quick lunch bite.
 The Mercato is on the first floor and unlike it’s full service restaurant upstairs, requires no reservations.
 Salads, Sandwiches, Sicillian-style pizza slices, plus treats.
 My favorites include the Stromboli $8 and the Meatball or Chicken Sandwich $16.
 (The coffee and treats are also delicious).
 Indoor and outdoor sidewalk seating.

 9. The Pass